 What protection do retailers have?

-For certain items, such as personalised or custom-made items, or perishable items (like food), retailers only have to offer a refund if the items are faulty.
+For certain products, such as personalised or custom-made items, or perishable goods (like food), retailers only have to offer a refund if the items are faulty.
 However, when buying online (distance selling), customers have the right to cancel their order for a limited time even if the goods are not faulty.
 Retailers have to offer a refund to customers if they’ve told you within 14 days of receiving their goods that they want to cancel – and they don’t have to provide a reason.
 They have another 14 days to return the goods once they’ve told you.
 You must then refund the customer within 14 days of receiving the goods back.

 It’s important to understand why customers initiate chargebacks — and what you can do to both prevent and dispute them.
 Some of the most common reasons that customers might file a chargeback are fraud, delivery issues, pricing issues, and product dissatisfaction.
 Some customers may even go down this route to avoid the returns process, if they feel that it’s too difficult, don’t understand it, or the period to return their item has expired.
-Another reason to have a transparent returns policy available.
+Another reason to have a transparent returns policy.

 Customers will usually dispute a transaction if they do not receive the items they buy, so it’s important to keep receipts and track the goods that you ship.
 This will help if there is a disagreement on goods not delivered.